Daylight savings tied to bump in heart attack rates

 Though the slight increase in heart attacks in the days following time shifts were so small they could have been due to chance, Jiddou told Reuters Health that she believes the problem was the size of the study population.

-"(The findings) weren't significant, but I think a lot of that is just because we didn't have the numbers," Jiddou.

-"The numbers aren't necessarily striking, but the trends make you stop and think," she added.

-Nissen told Reuters Health that the study looks at a good question and that he applauds the researchers' efforts, but stressed the limitations of the results.
+He added that while the study looks at a good question and he applauds the researchers' efforts, but stressed the limitations of the results and noted that the size of the effect is not huge.
+SOURCE: bit.ly/W391bW

 Pfizer Inc has hiked the price of nearly a hundred drugs by an average of 20 percent so far this year in the United States, the Financial Times reported on Friday.